Cat 5. ML-KNIL

-On 8 March 1942, the Dutch Indies capitulated and Java was occupied by Japan.
+On 8 March 1942, the Dutch Indies capitulated and occupied by Japan.
 This meant that deliveries to Java were meaningless and that B-25’s therefore never arrived there.

-Various Mitchells were now present in Australia and in India and deliveries continued as it was the intention to operate these planes from free allied territory.
+Various Mitchells were present in Australia and in British Indies and deliveries continued as it was the intention to operate these planes in the war effort from free Allied territory.

 Detachment in Australia

-A detachment present in Australia (groep Boot), consisted of 18 pilots, 7 radio operators and 14 mechanics led by Captain Boot.
+A detachment present in Australia (group Boot), consisted of 18 pilots, 7 radio operators and 14 mechanics led by Captain Boot.

 On 2 March 1942, the first of 18 B-25C’s arrived on Archerfield near Brisbane.
 This was the start of the first delivery of 60 planes.
-The first twelve B-25’s in Australia carried Netherlands East Indies (NEI) numbers and orange triangle markings.
+It was agreed to set up an Netherlands East Indies (NEI) wing in Australia by the Dutch and Allied Commanders and allocated within the RAAF.
+The first twelve B-25’s in Australia carried Netherlands Indies (NEI) numbers and orange triangle markings.
 According to available photographs, the registrations were N5-120 through N5-131.
 The B-25’s that were supposed to come via India would get the numbers N5-139 through N5-148.
 The next delivery of 24 planes arrived in March and April 1942.
-These were handed over to the USAAF in accordance with an agreement that of the 54 B-25’s that were to be delivered, 18 would go to the NEI and 36 (and the 6 already delivered) would go to US units.
+These were however handed over to the USAAF that urgently needed aircraft in accordance with an agreement that of the 54 B-25’s that were to be delivered, 18 would go to the NEI and 36 (and the 6 already delivered) would go to US units.

 On 1 April 1942 five Dutch B-25C’s were present in Australia.
 These were N5-132, N5-134, N5-136, N5-151 and N5-161.
-These only had one 0.303 inch machine gun in the nose and two 0.303 inch machine guns in the turrets.
+These only had one 0.303 inch machine gun in the nose and two 0.303 inch machine guns in the turrets and were vulnerable for attack from head-on.
 The markings consisted initially of orange triangles, but these were soon painted out with the Dutch flag.
 It took quite some effort to keep these five B-25’s for the ML.
 By June, only these five were present as the remaining 13 were not delivered yet.
-During June, aircraft N5-122 arrived, but on delivery to Australia it was found that the nose wheel was broken and needed to be repaired.

 The concept of “skip-bombing” entailed approaching the target at very low altitude and then drop the bombs.
 These then bounced against the target.
 The disadvantage of this method was the heavy defense of the target, against which the B-25 had few counter measures.
 Therefore a heavier forward armament was needed.
-B-25 with serial 41-12437 was used for testing purposes.
 As the bombardier was not needed for attacks at low altitude (mostly ships), the space could be used for a packet of four fixed 0.50 inch machine guns.
 These protruded from a metal plate that replaced the flat glass panel of the bombardier.
 Also four additional 0.50 inch machine guns were installed in external blisters on both sides of the fuselage.
 A metal plate protected the fuselage against the muzzle blast.

 Following a reconnaissance flight with B-25C N5-133 on 30 March 1943, during which a fight took place with three Zeke’s and from which the plane returned with its fuel tanks almost empty, Commander Fiedeldij wrote a letter regarding the deficient armament and the too long distances for the operations.
 Referring to an American report, he suggested to improve the frontal armament (for attacks at very low altitude), to replace the ventral gun turret with a 300 gallon fuel tank, to add a flexible machine gun in the tail and to modify the bomb aiming mechanism such that it could also be operated by the pilots (now this could only be done by the observer/bombardier located in the nose).